-The college provides a wide range of computing resources and internet services to students, faculty, and staff.
+The college provides a wide range of computing resources and internet services to students.
 There are general-purpose computer labs with Windows-based PCs equipped with a variety of software applications.
-There are specialty labs supporting various programs including computer graphics, music, electronics, robotics, computer science, and civil engineering.
+There are specialty labs supporting various educational programs including computer science, graphic arts, music, mathematics, and physics.
+Many of our labs incorporate delivery of applications via VDI (Virtual Desktop Infrastructure) for reduced energy use and carbon footprint.
+The campus wireless network has been upgraded to WiFi 6 to improve connectivity.
+Students also have the option of free access to Microsoft applications under the Microsoft Campus Agreement.